Understanding Substance Use Disorders

 Hormones play a large role in the body’s day-to-day function.
 Dopamine, for example, influences our mood by giving us feelings of pleasure, satisfaction, and motivation.
 It also plays a role in memory, sleep, learning, concentration, and movement.
 Sometimes referred to as the “happiness hormone,” dopamine fluctuates throughout the day or from day to day – hence the “some days are better than others” effect.

 Legal or illegal substances, including alcohol, drugs, and medications, can cause more significant swings in dopamine levels, which impact the brain.
 These highs and lows can quickly lead to a dependence on the substance, including difficult withdrawal symptoms like uncontrollable cravings and physical symptoms.
-The video below shows how substances like drugs and alcohol impact the brain – and why overcoming the disorder without the right supports is so difficult.
+The video above shows how substances like drugs and alcohol impact the brain – and why overcoming the disorder without the right support is so difficult.

 Connect with Our Recovery Specialists